 There are currently two senior men’s teams: the First and Second XI play in the Worcester League.
 A Ladies XI was re-established in 2012 and plays a series of Friendly fixtures.
 A Friendly XI plays on a Sunday against local and touring teams.

 The thriving junior section is run by ECB qualified coaches who all hold First Aid qualifications and up-to-date DBS (previously CRB) certificates.

 Junior training for 6-13 year olds (boys & girls) takes place every Wednesday evening from April to September from 6-7.30 p.m.

 Senior training (includes boys aged 14+) is every Thursday evening from 6-8 pm with a qualified ECB Level III coach.

-Senior training for Women (includes girls aged 14+) is every Friday evening from 6-7.30 p.m.
+Senior training for Women (includes girls aged 14+) is every Wednesday evening from 7.30 - 8.30 p.m.

 Please get in touch by contacting our Club Secretary Jim Lewis on 07432 523249 or email@example.com.
 We look forward to meeting you.